-Boston University Upward Bound is a college preparatory program that is a part of the Boston University School of Education’s College Access and Completion office.
+Boston University Upward Bound is a college preparatory program that is a part of the Boston University Wheelock College of Education & Human Development’s College Access and Student Success office.
 In addition to Upward Bound, the office also hosts Upward Bound Math Science.

 The Upward Bound program at Boston University serves 86 students.
 Services are based on the Boston University campus and include after school tutoring and classes held weekday afternoons, college visits, field trips and an academically intensive six-week summer residential program.